streamr-dev/network/packages/broker/configuration.md

 If the value is defined both in an environment variable and a configuration file, the environment variable value is used.

-It is possible to defined arrays by adding a numeration suffix to a block/property:
+It is possible to define arrays by adding a numeration suffix to a block/property:
 ```
 STREAMR__BROKER__CLIENT__NETWORK__TRACKERS_1__ID = '0x1234'
 STREAMR__BROKER__CLIENT__NETWORK__TRACKERS_2__ID = '0x5678'